Heather Martel

-Guidance & Support in Dying, Death, and Grief
+End-of-Life Guidance & Support

+Offerings include counsel and guided practices to explore the various aspects of dying and death preparation.
+As much as these explorations can be therapeutic, I am neither a psychologist nor psychotherapist.
 Grounded in creativity, playful curiosity, and compassion for our human predicament, my work is motivated by these core ideas:

-Exploring dying and post-mortem processes helps us understand the timelines and decisions involved.
+Contemplating dying and post-mortem processes helps us understand the timelines and decisions involved.
 This offers an opportunity to align actions with core values and move at a pace more in tune with subtle needs.

 Like a birth plan, we can consider what is important, have key conversations, and make arrangements to help support certain outcomes.
 This process can also illuminate areas of our life in need of greater tending.